JelixLi/Tetris/README.md

 ## Deploy system components
 The system components are [here](https://github.com/JelixLi/Tetris/tree/main/openfaas/components).

-*Note: the item faas_loadgen_host in [gateway-dep.yaml](https://github.com/JelixLi/Tetris/blob/main/openfaas/components/gateway-dep.yml) should be modified to the ip address of your node*
+*Note: the item faas_loadgen_host in [gateway-dep.yaml](https://github.com/JelixLi/Tetris/blob/main/openfaas/components/gateway-dep.yml) should be modified to the ip address of your node before the deployment.*
 ```
 $ sudo kubectl apply -f components/